Skip to content

 Context, memory, compaction, checkpoints, and rewind

-This page answers how cli.js manages model-visible context and memory, how conversation compaction works, and which checkpoint/rewind surfaces are source-confirmed.
+This page reverse-engineers how cli.renamed.js manages model-visible context and memory, how conversation compaction works, and which checkpoint/rewind surfaces are source-confirmed.

 Scope: local/project/managed/auto memory, context accounting, manual and automatic compaction, compaction hooks, transcript context-collapse state, file checkpoints, --rewind-files, and the absence of a general source-confirmed undo command in this build.